alexr123456/TFA-Bullet-Ballistics/README.md

 # Server Owners

 1. Download the addon as a zip
 2. Extract the *TFA-Bullet-Ballistics-master* folder to your addons folder
+3. Install [StormFox](https://steamcommunity.com/sharedfiles/filedetails/?id=1132466603) if you want wind to affect bullets

 * **This is assuming you already have weapons that require this, if you do not please continue below.**

 # SWEP Developers